 What is a Sleep Cycle?

-A sleep cycle is the usual process of moving through the stages your body goes through on a regular night of sleep.
-It contains both non-REM (Rapid Eye Movement) and REM sleep, and it cycles over several times a night, typically every 90 minutes.
+A sleep cycle represents the typical progression through the stages that your body experiences during what a regular night's sleep would be.
+There are several sleep cycles during a night of sleep and it consists of both non-REM (Rapid Eye Movement) sleep and REM sleep, and usually cycles several times a night, generally every 90 minutes.

-An individual goes through approximately 4-6 complete sleep cycles in a whole night's sleep.
-Each cycle starts with light sleep and then progressively moves through deeper stages, finally reaching REM sleep, which is critical for cognitive processes such as memory consolidation, emotional regulation, and creativity.
+An individual experiences about 4-6 full sleep cycles in one full night's sleep, with each cycle beginning in light sleep and moving progressively to deeper sleep stages, and finally reaching REM sleep, which is critical for cognitive functions, like memory consolidation, emotional regulation, and creativity.

-It is essential to understand the sleep cycle because disturbing it can cause sleep disorders and lower sleep quality.
-For instance, if you wake up a lot at night, you may not be able to complete sleep cycles, making you feel drowsy and unrefreshed the following day.
+Recognizing the sleep cycle is important, because if you alter the sleep cycle, you may sleep poorly or experience sleep disorders.
+For example, if you wake up often during the night, you may not be able to complete sleep cycles and will feel tired and unrested the following day.

 Different Sleep Stages of a Sleep Cycle